 Occupational Illness Due to Work on the Railroad

 Welders working outside on the tracks themselves or even those who work full-time in a railroad shop are entitled to benefits should they become injured or ill.
-Enlisting a railroad injury attorney can be crucial to establishing coverage under FELA for injury or illness due to welding duties.
+Enlisting a railroad welder injuries lawyer can be crucial to establishing coverage under FELA for injury or illness due to welding duties.